Rfam/rfam-docs/docs/source/building-families.rst

 would improve the seed, we use the Infernal software (cmalign) to add these sequences to the seed alignment.
 From the new seed, the CM is re-built and re-searched against *rfamseq*.
-We refer to this process of expanding the seed using Infernal searching as "iteration".
+We refer to this process of expanding the seed using Infernal searching as **iteration**.
 We continue to iterate the seed until we have good resolution between real and false hits and cannot improve the seed membership further.